OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Trainer_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Trainers are NPCs who teach your character new abilities and let you allocate specialization points.
+Each class has dedicated trainers in their home cities who unlock combat styles, spells, and skills as you invest points.
+You get one free respec at level 5 to fix early mistakes.

 The Trainer System manages NPC trainers who provide specialization training, level 5 respec, and champion level training.
 Each class has dedicated trainers in their realm's starting cities and major towns.

 ## Core Mechanics